emreg00/repurpose/README.md

 ## Usage

-For running the code with the default parameters defined in the `default.ini`, in `src/` directory type
+For running the code with the default parameters defined in the `default.ini` in `src/` directory, type

 ```python
 config_file = "default.ini"